cherishthejoy/gmm-image-seg/README.md

 \end{bmatrix}
 $$

-I think for this report we should try to minimize the different amount of reions in the picture.
-Set amount of object.
+I think for this report we should try to minimize the different amount of regions in the image.
+Like set amount of object at the same time.